cxllmerichie/BrightWin/README.md

 # BrightnessControl
-## Install
+## Installation
-- download "assets" folder and "build/BrightnessControl.exe" file
-- put them into one directory
-- create a shortcut for convenient usage
+- Release of a certain version might be found in the "Releases/" folder
 ## Usage
 - works from tray
 - Ctrl+Q to close the app (from tray)